RedRoma/AromaSwiftClient/README.md

 ### Set the Urgency
 >Set an Urgency to each message.
 Think of Urgency like you would a Log Severity Level.
 Using them allows you and your team to know just how important a message is.

+# Project Source
+Additional info on the Swift Client can be found by visiting the [GitHub project](https://github.com/RedRoma/aroma-swift-client).